fugue/fugue-client/README.md

 # Fugue API Client

-This is a command line client for the Fugue API.
+This is a command line client for the [Fugue](https://riskmanager.fugue.co/) API.

-For information about enabling a client in your account, see [the documenation](https://riskmanagerdocs.fugue.co/api.html).
+For information about enabling a client in your account, see [the documentation](https://riskmanagerdocs.fugue.co/api.html).
 More details of the underlying Swagger API are available [here](https://riskmanagerdocs.fugue.co/Resources/API/swagger.html).

 This project is under active development and is not yet stable.
 Commands will